Organoaluminium chemistry

 The ball-and-stick model of diisobutylaluminium hydride, showing aluminium as pink, carbon as black, and hydrogen as white.

 Organoaluminium chemistry is the study of compounds containing bonds between carbon and aluminium.
 It is one of the major themes within organometallic chemistry.
 Illustrative organoaluminium compounds are the dimer trimethylaluminium, the monomer triisobutylaluminium, and the titanium-aluminium compound called Tebbe's reagent.
 The behavior of organoaluminium compounds can be understood in terms of the polarity of the C−Al bond and the high Lewis acidity of the three-coordinated species.
 Industrially, these compounds are mainly used for the production of polyolefins.

 History

 The first organoaluminium compound (C_{2}H_{5})_{3}Al_{2}I_{3} was discovered in 1859.
 Organoaluminium compounds were, however, little known until the 1950s when Karl Ziegler and colleagues discovered the direct synthesis of trialkylaluminium compounds and applied these compounds to catalytic olefin polymerization.
-This line of research ultimately resulted in the Nobel Prize to Ziegler.
+This line of research ultimately resulted in Ziegler's Nobel Prize.